 - 10.2 Durham County Council, a unitary authority, is preparing a Local Plan for County Durham.
 This plan will incorporate strategic policies on minerals extraction and strategic mineral site allocations.
 A complimentary Minerals and Waste Policies and Allocations document is also to be prepared.
-This document will contain detailed development management policies for minerals and potentially non-strategic mineral site allocations. - 10.3 The Local Plan (County Durham Plan) was submitted for independent examination in April 2014.
-The interim inspector's report received following the examination hearings identified a number of issues regarding the soundness.
-This was subsequently successfully challenged by the Council and the Government consented to the quashing of the report.
-The Local Plan was subsequently withdrawn in March 2016. - 10.4 Preparation of a new Local Plan commenced in 2016 with consultation on Issues and Options taking place between July and August 2016.
-Work on the Local Plan was subsequently paused due to Durham County Council wanting to consider the implications of the Government's Housing White Paper, which was issued in February 2017.
-As a result of this delay the timetable for the preparation of the Local Plan was amended and a new Local Development Scheme was approved in November 2017.
-Consultation on a Preferred Options document is now programmed for June 2018, with consultation on the publication draft in January 2019 and submission to the Secretary of State in June 2019.
-Early engagement work on the Minerals and Waste Policies and Allocations document is programmed to commence in January 2019.
+This document will contain detailed development management policies for minerals and potentially non-strategic mineral site allocations. - 10.3 Preparation of a new Local Plan commenced in 2016 with consultation on Issues and Options taking place between July and August 2016 and Preferred Options between June and August 2018.
+Consultation on the publication draft is expected to commence in January 2019 with submission to the Secretary of State in June 2019.
+It is anticipated that the County Durham Plan will be adopted in July 2020.
+Early engagement work on the Minerals and Waste Policies and Allocations document is programmed to commence in 2019.